jamesfalkner/liferay-events-app/docs/BUILDING.md

 Several modules used by this app have not yet been updated to support 64-bit ARM architectures by their maintainers.
 If you intend to submit an app to Apple's iOS app store, be advised of their [64-bit requirement](https://developer.apple.com/news/?id=10202014a) and contact the maintainers of each library and ask them to update their module!
 Alternatively, since they are all open source, you could download and re-build the modules yourself!

-# Configuring, building, and deploying the Liferay Events Hook

-The Liferay Events Hook allows a Liferay server to act as an endpoint for the app, for several services related to user activities like rating a photo, "favoriting" a session, responding to a survey, or recording their presence near iBeacons.

-It is a standard Liferay Hook using Maven that can be built and deployed to your Liferay server by following the [instructions in the Liferay Developer's Guide](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/deploying-liferay-plugins-with-maven).

-Here is an example command line to build and deploy the hook to your Liferay instance (configured with the Maven profile named `liferay62ga4`).

-    mvn -Pliferay62ga4 package liferay:deploy

-There are some security things to know about (see the *Read/write data security* section the [Data](DATA.md) guide for details).
-Part of its security relies on a *shared secret* which is shared between the mobile app (in your `tiapp.xml` file) and in the Liferay Events Hook.
-You will need to ensure they match, by configuring the `liferay.json_shared_secret` to be the same as that which you configure in Liferay using the
-`liferay.events.shared.secret` portal property.
-To set this value, create a `portal-ext.properties` file in your *Liferay Home* directory, and add the line `liferay.events.shared.secret=some-difficult-to-guess-string` and ensure that string matches the one in the `tiapp.xml` file.

-The hook creates several *public* endpoints that are anonymously accessible, and several *private* endpoints requiring Basic Authentication to access.
-It will be accessible to any registered user on your Liferay instance, but that can be tuned with more advanced Liferay configuration and the `web.xml` file that is out of scope for this doc.

-For more details on this hook, see the [Liferay Integration](LIFERAY.md) docs.

 # Putting it all together